SHSR2001/3dcdsc.github.io/docs/gtc/android/day2-firebase-sdk.md

-# Day 2 Part 1: Adding Firebase to your project
+# Day 2: Adding Firebase to your project

 Before we are able to use any of Firebase services, you need to connect the Firebase Cloud to your project.
 Let's begin!